 Choose your course

 Before you apply, you should have made a decision about the subject area(s) you would like to study.
 Still deciding?
-Visit undergraduate course list.
+Search for a course.

 Once you have decided your chosen course, you can apply from 1 September.
-The deadline to apply is 15 January.
+We have places available on most courses starting in September 2019.